Brest Bretagne Handball

-Brest Bretagne Handball, also knows as BBH, is a French handball club from Brest, Brittany.
-This team currently competes in the French Women's Handball First League from 2016 and the 2021–22 Women's EHF Champions League.
+Brest Bretagne Handball, also knows as BBH, is a French professional handball club from Brest, Brittany.
+This team currently competes in the French Women's Handball First League from 2016 and the 2024–25 Women's EHF Champions League.

+History

+The club was founded in 2004 under the name HBF Arvor 29 as a fusion of the two clubs Brest Penn-ar-Bed and de Lesneven-Le Folgoët.

+In 2012 they won the French championship for the first time.
+Afterwards the team had to declare bankruptcy and started again in the third tier under the name Brest Penn Ar Bed.

+In 2014 they were promoted to the second tier again.
+They then changed their name to Brest Bretagne Handball.

+Two years later they became the first club ever to win the French Women's Cup as a second tier team.
+The same year they were promoted to the top league again.

 In the 2020–2021 EHF Champions League, the club reached the EHF Final 4 tournament for the first time in the club's history.
 They won an historic semifinal, against the three-time defending champions and five-time winners from Győri Audi ETO KC.
 In the final, they were defeated by Norwegian Vipers Kristiansand, who also claimed their first title.